anniavd/React-Portfolio/README.md

 # Description

 The **portfolio** is the resume of my career as developer.
 You can read about me,the activities I did and continue to do.
 Show information about my studies and currently.
-You can see my recent projects,resume and contact me through different means.
+You can see my recent projects,resume and contact me through different means.For see deploy apps clic in each picture.

  ![Homepage](src/assets/images/screenshot.jpg)